Draycole/gps-tracker/README.md

 # GPS-Tracker
-Project files for an autonomous, portable, internet-enabled GPS vehicleracker
+Project files for an autonomous, portable, internet-enabled GPS vehicle tracker

 ### Project Summary
 A battery powered self sustaining tracking device designed for implementation in vehicles.
 Capable of measuring location and driving route history and network streaming.
 Also capable of smart power management.